 Mean score of companies in the Transport Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Expedia Group, Inc. reported total carbon emissions of approximately 553,400 kg CO2e for Scope 1, 71,000 kg CO2e for Scope 2 (market-based), and a significant 438,681,000 kg CO2e for Scope 3 emissions.
-This reflects a comprehensive approach to measuring their carbon footprint across all scopes, with Scope 3 emissions primarily driven by purchased goods and services, which accounted for about 387,067,000 kg CO2e.
+In 2024, Expedia Group, Inc. reported total carbon emissions of approximately 448,000,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions were about 5,534,000 kg CO2e, while Scope 2 emissions totalled approximately 71,000 kg CO2e (market-based) and 13,197,000 kg CO2e (location-based).
+The majority of emissions stemmed from Scope 3, amounting to about 438,681,000 kg CO2e, which includes categories such as purchased goods and services (approximately 387,067,000 kg CO2e) and business travel (approximately 24,855,000 kg CO2e).
 Expedia has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 greenhouse gas emissions by 75% by 2030, using 2022 as the base year.
-Additionally, the company has committed to achieving net-zero emissions across its operations by 2040.
-For long-term goals, Expedia plans to reduce Scope 1, 2, and 3 emissions by 90% by 2050, also from a 2022 baseline.
-These targets are aligned with the Science Based Targets initiative (SBTi), which has validated their near-term targets as consistent with the 1.5°C climate goal.
-The company also aims for 78% of its suppliers, based on emissions from purchased goods and services, capital goods, and business travel, to have science-based targets by 2028.
-Overall, Expedia's climate strategy reflects a robust commitment to sustainability and carbon reduction, positioning the company as a proactive player in the travel and tourism sector's response to climate change.
+Furthermore, the company has committed to achieving net-zero emissions across all operations by 2040.
+This commitment includes a long-term target to reduce Scope 1, 2, and 3 emissions by 90% by 2050, also from a 2022 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and reflect a commitment to sustainable practices within the travel and tourism sector.
+Notably, Expedia aims for 78% of its suppliers, based on emissions from purchased goods and services, capital goods, and business travel, to have science-based targets by 2028.

 Access structured emissions data, company-specific emission factors, and source documents